1972 Montreal Museum of Fine Arts robbery: "Smith"

-Lacoursière investigated Smith's background, and found that a year after finishing his five-year course at the school, Smith had spent a quarter of a million dollars to buy himself a house and a local woodworking company.
-Lacoursière could not determine how Smith might have acquired that amount of money at such a relatively young age.
+Lacoursière visited Smith at his home in Saint-Jean-sur-Richelieu 40 km south of Montreal.
+He found that a year after Smith finished his five-year course at the school, he had spent $250,000 to buy himself a house and a local woodworking company.
+Lacoursière could not determine how Smith might have acquired that amount of money at such a young age (Smith told him his family was wealthy).
 He implied in 2010 it might have been from selling the stolen work.

-According to Lacoursière, Smith even told him that he would at some point in the future tell him something about the robbery.
-In 2007, during the filming of "Le Columbo de l’art" ("The Colombo of Art"), a Radio-Canada special on his career as an art-theft detective, Lacoursière visited Smith and offered him the million-dollar cheque on camera.
+According to Lacoursière, Smith told him that he would at some point in the future tell him something about the robbery.
+In 2007, during the filming of "Le Columbo de l'art" ("The Colombo of Art"), a Radio-Canada special on his career as an art-theft detective, Lacoursière visited Smith and offered him the million-dollar cheque on camera.
 Smith, however, simply laughed, and invited the camera crew into his house so they could see for themselves that he had none of the stolen paintings.

 In 2010, Quebec journalist Sylvain Larocque interviewed Smith by telephone.
-While he again denied any role in the theft himself, he claimed that professors and porters at the Université du Québec à Montréal, which the École des beaux-arts had been merged into in 1969, were behind the robbery.
+While Smith again denied any role in the theft himself, he claimed that professors and porters at the Université du Québec à Montréal, which the École des beaux-arts had merged with in 1969, were behind the robbery.
 They were possibly, he claimed, the same people behind a robbery at the university a few weeks earlier.

-The following year Lacoursière received a link to a video in an email from Smith, possibly intended to tease the detective, who by then had retired.
+The following year Lacoursière received a link to a video in an email from Smith, possibly intended to tease the then-retired detective.
 It was a Mercedes-Benz advertisement from Hong Kong in which bank robbers steal a briefcase from a bank vault, then escape in a Mercedes.
 They elude capture but leave the briefcase behind; inside is a long-lost stolen da Vinci painting.

+Smith died in the late 2010s, never having told Lacoursière anything he had suggested he knew.
+The detective believes that while Smith neither masterminded the robbery nor had the paintings in his possession, he was likely one of the robbers.